roboquant avatar

 There are more books than ever that cover the topic of algo-trading.
 The quality varies a lot, from books that are really present value to books that are just a cut&paste of some public internet articles.
 The books covered in these reviews all fall in the first category, they all present value in some way.

 When looking for books to learn more about (algo-)trading, I recommended looking for books that focus on the foundation.
 So books that explain how to develop and test a strategy, what are good metrics to monitor and what are possible pitfalls.
 Or books that go into more details about the mathematical side of algo-trading.
-Books that just promise to give you strategies that make a lot of profit, should be best avoided (IMHO).
+Books that promise to provide you with strategies that make a lot of profit should be best avoided (IMHO).

 machinelearning